ppy/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 But wait, there's more!

 If you're in Indonesia, you're also able to support the tournament by purchasing exclusive merchandise ranging from keychains and stickers to t-shirts — all starring the official mascot of the event, **[Stella Eirua](https://twitter.com/AscavethInv/status/1723545814449160621)**.

-Check out the following short trailer for the merchandise line below and, if this strikes you fance, you can place your order [here](https://docs.google.com/forms/d/e/1FAIpQLScmKN4kAXtiIluLchGfeodKpx37tcHd6OIe_6w1ZfLelDJWgA/viewform):
+Check out the following short trailer for the merchandise line below and, if this strikes your fancy, you can place your order [here](https://docs.google.com/forms/d/e/1FAIpQLScmKN4kAXtiIluLchGfeodKpx37tcHd6OIe_6w1ZfLelDJWgA/viewform):

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/3J8BuScGRSY" frameborder="0" allowfullscreen></iframe>